slmnv5/pepelats/doc/input_controller.md

 - one tap and hold sends ..... velocity = 1 + 5 = 6
 - double tap and hold sends ..... velocity = 2 + 5 = 7

-Using **multi tap mode** each button may send 6-7 times more of MIDI messages.
+Using multiple taps one button may send 6-7 different MIDI messages.

-Multi tap uses 0.6 seconds delay to decide if there will be next tap.
+Multiple taps use 0.6 seconds delay to decide if there will be next tap.
 Because of this it should not be used for time critical commands e.g. start playing or recording.
 But for other commands like changing volume it is indispensable.